osism/documentation/source/configuration/networks.rst

 Internal
 ========

-The internal network is used for internal communication between different hosts.
+The internal network is used for communication between services located on different hosts.
 It is also used for traffic that has no dedicated network.
-Ansible playbooks also access this network.
+Ansible playbooks also use this network to access target hosts.

 .. code-block:: yaml
    :caption: inventory/host_vars/<hostname>.yml